uea-teaching/computer-vision-2022/lectures/camera-calibration.md

 v is a 2x6 matrix. b is a 6x1 vector.
 For every image we get this equation.
 recall: we needed 4 points in each image to get H.
+If you are working with the original paper we are at the end of section 3.
 :::

 ## Matrix $V$ {data-auto-animate="true"}